 Diesel mechanics must be able to identify mechanical and electronic problems, make repairs, and offer a proper maintenance strategy.
 They must be familiar with electronic control systems and the appropriate tools needed to fix and maintain them.

 Everything You Need

 At CPDI, we work hard to ensure that our graduates have not only the technical skills needed, but also the more rounded business skills that make them great hires and great long-term employees.
-Our focus is on providing our graduates with the complete scope of skills required to have a career for life.
+Our focus is on providing our diesel mechanic program graduates in the Harrisburg area with the complete scope of skills required to have a career for life.